xychcz/S3Fit/README.md

 - Support for flexible combination of multiple emission line componenets.
 - Support for AGN continuum models in the UV/optical and IR wavelength range.
 - User-friendly functions to output and plot the fitting results.
-- High extensibility to add new band filters, new extinction laws, new SFH functions, new emission lines, and new model types.
+- High extensibility for adding new functions and components by users (e.g., new band filters, new SFH functions, new emission lines, and new model types).

 ## Fitting strategy
 The full fitting pipeline of S<sup>3</sup>Fit is shown in the following flowchart,